sussmanbu/ma4615-fa22-final-project-abct/content/about.md

 Bridget is a senior in Statistics.
 Her github account can be found at https://github.com/bridgetzhang

+## Arlo Ramoutar

+Arlo is a senior in Statistics.
+Her github account can be found at https://github.com/avramoutar

 <!-- Please leave in the information below -->

 ### Info About this Template.